 Apple Pencil 2 added the ability for a user to select items or change modes by double-tapping on a panel on the stylus's body.
 A new Apple patent proposes having a flexible sensor positioned at the user's fingertips, which can receive tactile inputs.

-"Tactile input can be received at the user's natural grip location," says Apple in US Patent No 20200012358, "Touch-based input for stylus".
+"Tactile input can be received at the user's natural grip location," says Apple in "Touch-based input for stylus."

 "Furthermore, the stylus can effectively distinguish between tactile inputs from a user and disregard sustained tactile inputs that are provided while the user simply holds the stylus at the user's natural grip location," it continues.